CliMA/CloudMicrophysics.jl/docs/src/IceNucleationParcel0D.md

 ## Non-equilibrium condensation and deposition growth

 We consider three different formations of non-equilibirum condensation and deposition growth, all of which only depend on $q$, the values of $q$ at saturation of equilibrium, and a relaxation timescale $\tau$ dependent on whether or not the particle is liquid or ice.
-The third formulation is derived from the second, but includes an Euler time integrator from Morrison and Milbrandt ** CITE!
+The third formulation is derived from the second, but includes a time integrator.

 ### First simple version